 GiveDirectly, Inc. (GiveDirectly) is a not-for-profit organization incorporated on September 1, 2009, in the State of Massachusetts.
 GiveDirectly's mission is to reduce poverty by providing financial assistance directly to those in need.
 GiveDirectly offers a service that enables others to send cash transfers directly to people in need.
-GiveDirectly operates in the United States of America, Kenya, Uganda, Rwanda, Liberia, Malawi, the Democratic Republic of the Congo (DRC), and Morocco.
-Beginning in 2017, GiveDirectly conducted two pilot projects in the United States to deliver cash transfers to people affected by Hurricanes Harvey and Maria.
-The programs were completed in April 2018.
-A similar program commenced in August 2019 to provide cash transfers to those in the Bahamas impacted by Hurricane Dorian.
+GiveDirectly operates in the United States of America (U.S.), Kenya, Uganda, Rwanda, Liberia, Malawi, Togo, the Democratic Republic of the Congo (DRC), and Morocco.